aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-resources/how-to-implement-resource-prefix-for-nested-resources/_index.md

 {{% alert color="primary" %}}

-This article shows how to add resource prefix for nested resources using the Aspose.Tasks API.
+This article shows how to add resource prefix for nested resources using the Aspose.Tasks for Java API.

 {{% /alert %}}
 **Resource Prefix for Nested Resources**